Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By fate from Las Vegas

 I need to do this all the time at the lab and the easiest and safest way is to use household rubbing alcohol.
 This even works with Industrial Sharpies, although you'll have to do some soaking and rubbing.
 Simply soak a paper towel with alcohol and then cover the ink and press lightly.
 Wait a minute or so and then immediately take a dry clean towel to rub and dry the area.
-Repeat if necessary.
-Don't let the dirty alcohol dry or the ink you just dissolved will spread on the CD.
-Soak up the dirty alcohol immediately.

 Do NOT use harsh solvents like mineral spirits or nail polish remover.
 They'll remove the ink but will also dissolve your CD (and many plastics).